Casio Barcode Music Score Format

 Video and images

-Casio MT70 Barcode Reader Demo (YouTube video)
+Casio MT70 Barcode Reader Demo (YouTube video, no longer available)

 www.youtube.com/watch?v=iEQFkGJ7tIs